Organization Memberships

 Corbis organizations let one admin buy a team subscription, invite users by email, and manage access from a single billing account.

-This guide explains what happens when a team is created, how seats are counted, and what happens if an invited user already has a personal subscription.
+This guide explains what happens when a team is created, how seats are counted, how invitations are accepted or declined, and what happens if an invited user already has a personal subscription.

 If you want current plan details, see Plans & Pricing.